 200 g soft dark brown sugar

 Wet Ingredients – lightly whisk the eggs in a bowl and add the milk.
-Slowly pour this into the cooled butter & syrup mix and stir well to combine.
+Slowly pour this into the cooled butter & syrup mix and combine.

 2 eggs